Characters: Godzilla (2014)

 The military senior officer in charge of the operations to combat the Mutos.

-Godzilla Threshold: He believes that utilizing nuclear weapon work as the least costly way of dealing with the MUTO.
+- Godzilla Threshold: He believes that utilizing nuclear weapons works as the least costly way of dealing with the MUTO.
 He's aware that they feed off of radiation, but believes the sheer strength of the explosion will be enough to kill them, noting that, while the H-Bomb didn't kill Godzilla in 1954, it's a firecracker in comparison to what is at their disposal six decades later.

 - Reasonable Authority Figure: While he treats Godzilla as a threat for a good reason, he doesn't go out of his way like many military characters in these type of movies would and is always open to suggestions from civilian experts.
 Also, related to the above plan of using a nuke, he points out that they are out of other options and have to do all they can to protect the civilians on the coast, and despite that genuinely empathizes with Serizawa's perspective on the matter.